• Skip to main content

 BCom, FCPA, FCA, FIPAA, GAICD

-In 2021–22, he served as a Commissioner with the Perth Casino Royal Commission and has been appointed as a Commissioner with the Gaming and Wagering Commission WA.
+In 2021–22, he served as a Commissioner with the Perth Casino Royal Commission and has been appointed as a member of the Gaming and Wagering Commission WA.

 Mr Murphy was awarded a Public Service Medal in the Australia Day Honours 2010.